Al-Balad: Summary

-Then Allah says: We have given man the means of knowledge and the faculties of thinking and understanding and opened up before him both the highways of virtue and vice: one way leads down to moral depravity, and it is an easy way pleasing for the self; the other way leads up to moral heights, which is steep like an uphill road, for scaling which man has to exercise self- restraint.
-It is man's weakness that he prefers slipping down into the abyss to scaling the cliff.

-Then, Allah has explained what the steep road is by following which man can ascend to the heights.
-It is that he should give up spending for ostentation, display and pride and should spend his wealth to help the orphans and the needy, should believe in Allah and His Religion and joining the company of believers should participate in the construction of a society which should fulfill the demands of virtue and righteousness patiently and should be compassionate to the people.
-The end of those who follow this way is that they would become worthy of Allah's mercies.
-On the contrary, the end of those who follow the wrong way, is the fire of Hell from which there is no escape.

 Sayyid Qutb (d.
 1966), who was an Egyptian author, Islamist, and leading intellectual of the Egyptian Muslim Brotherhood, summarised the overall theme of Surat Al-Lail in the introduction to his extensive Quranic commentary, Fi Zilal al-Qur'an (In the shades of the Qur'an) by saying:

 This short sūrah touches on a great many facts which are of central importance to human life.
 Its style is characterized by powerful allusions.
 Numerous facts of this nature are not easily combined in any form of concise writing except that of the Qur’ān, with its unique ability to hit the right chords with such swift and penetrating strokes.